FluidFM® for Neuroscience

-A key feature of neurons is that they communicate with each other and with their environment.
-Nevertheless, analyzing and understanding these interactions at a single cell level remains a key challenge in cellular neurobiology.
-FluidFM now provides an ideal tool to researchers in this field.
-By uniting the best features of microfluidics and force microscopy and using different force-controlled probes, FluidFM provides a wide range of innovative methods; from controlled patterned growth to single cell manipulation, stimulation, and analysis in a gentle manner perfectly suited for sensitive cells such as neurons.
+By uniting the best features of microfluidics and force microscopy and using different force-controlled probes, FluidFM provides an ideal tool for researchers with a wide range of methods; from controlled patterned growth to single cell manipulation, stimulation, and analysis in a gentle manner perfectly suited for sensitive cells such as neurons.

 Define where axons shall grow